justinfarrelldev/open-ctp-server/README.md

 ### A Few Notes

+**This server will NOT work with either of the base, unmodified games**.

 It is notable that this server will NOT function exactly the same as the vanilla CTP / CTP2 servers did, so clients will need to be modified to actually utilize this server.
-This will likely include a large jump in version for original-source-based repos (such as the Spyroviper Edition and Apolyton Edition) since the protobuffers target newer versions of C++.
+This will likely include a large jump in version for original-source-based repos (such as the Spyroviper Edition and Apolyton Edition) since the protobuffers target newer versions of C++ (according to [this](https://github.com/google/oss-policies-info/blob/main/foundational-cxx-support-matrix.md), C++ 14 or greater is required for protobuffers as protobuffers [track the Foundational C++ Support Matrix](https://protobuf.dev/support/version-support/)).

 Alternatively, new clients can be coded from scratch into any protobuffer-supported language and may use this server.

-**Another very important note for client developers** - the default values set on the protos are the values the server is set to anticipate.
-Therefore, even though there are setters, do not set the values on units, structures or any other type within the client unless you really know what you want to do.

-Doing so will cause the client to desync from the server and, in the case of bad data being sent to the server, your client may become disconnected from the server (as an attempt to thwart cheating).

 ## Tooling